ealcobaca/alchemist-ai/README.md

-# optimizer Pool
+## Alchemist
-This is a library to execute a pool of optimizers algorithm that aims to search a set of solutions to compose glass given a specific TG.
+The Alchemist uses a pool of optimization algorithms and machine learning models to search for viable glass compositions for a given glass transition temperature (Tg) value.

 ## Dependencies